How To Prepare For A Second Lockdown At Home

 1. Having food for at least 4-6 weeks stockpiled at home.
 This will be the minimum you need to have stockpiled.
 Even though online retailers should still be shipping, relying on them to deliver in a timely manner should not be a given.
 At the beginning of this pandemic, online retailers were shipping very slowly or not at all.

 Another consideration is that we don’t know how this will impact grocery stores.
-Online delivery may still happen as well as Instacart and grocery pickup.
+Online delivery may still happen, as well as Instacart and grocery pickup.
 However, this is also not a given and you should still have several weeks of groceries at home.

 This should include: